 The list is alphabetical by author only, and not by title or ranking.
-I've also added a few of my own pencil drawings where I thought they might be applicable.
+I have added a few of my own pencil drawings where I thought they might be applicable.

 THE GENTLEMAN FROM AMERICA.